| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 real symmetric, it must be positive definite.

-If equilibrate succeeds, it returns a table containing the
+succeeds, it returns a table containing the

 following members: